antoshkaplus/Environment/PC_Building/Mustang.md

 VCore - voltage CPU is using.
 VID - voltage CPU is asking for.

-To ensure stability we will run Prime95 Small FFT without disabling AVX2.
+To ensure stability we will run Prime95 Small FFT with AVX and AVX2 on.
 Monitor CPU Max values: VCore, Power Consumption, Temperature.

 Stability was achived at 4.7Ghz and -0.045V offset: 1.320V, 168.96W, 91C